G8TIC/radar/INSTALL.md

 # Installation
-This is the quick installation setup guide for 'radar' - the ADS-B feeder sofwtare for 1090MHz UK.
+This is the quick installation setup guide for 'radar' - the ADS-B feeder software for 1090MHz UK.

 ## Working assumptions
 Some working assumptions:
 1. You have a Raspberry Pi or Intel/AMD based Linux box
-2. You have Linux OS based on Debian 10.x or later, Debian, Raspberry Pi OS, Ubuntu, Devuan, etc..
+2. You have a Linux OS based on Debian 10.x or later
 3. You have a root access to your machine
 4. Your system has an supported ADS-B receiver and radio sub-system
 5. You have build envionment (GCC, make and git) installed